thankthemaker/rESCue/README.md

 ![ESP32 BLE wiring](esp32-ble-wiring.png)

+## Configuration

+All the configuration can be found in the `config.h` file and is mostly self explaining (I hope).

+There are some parameters you should check, e.g. the settings for battery voltage and which type of front- and backlight you want to use.
+Just read the comments on each parameter.

 ## Build Firmware

 This project is build on PlatformIO.
 To build the firmware for the ESP32 install the [core version](https://platformio.org/install/cli) of PlatformIO to your computer.
 An alternative way is to install the PlatformIO extension for your [favourite IDE](https://platformio.org/install/ide).